 Frequently Treated Condition

-A bunion is an osteo-artritic condition usually affecting the big toe (can also affect the small toe - called a bunionette!!).
-It is generally caused by instability in the joint, which may be due to foot type, a short 1st metatarsal bone, incorrect shoes.
-The body tries to increase stability by laying down bone, though it is not even and thus creates the arthitic changes within the joint.
-It can cause painful, swelling and can make it difficult to wear some shoes.
+A bunion, also known as hallux abducto valgus, is an osteo-arthritic condition usually affecting the big toe (can also affect the small toe - called a bunionette).
+It is generally caused by instability in the joint, which may be due to foot type, a short 1st metatarsal bone, incorrect shoes, arthritis or genetics.
+The body tries to increase stability by laying down bone, though it is not uniform and thus creates the arthritic changes within the joint.
+It can cause painful swelling and make it difficult to wear some shoes.

-This is a very common condition which is an inflammation of a tendon on the base of the foot which creates pain in the heel, especially first thing in the morning.
-This can be very debilitating but can be very easy to treat.
+This is a very common condition characterised by inflammation of a tendon on the base of the foot which creates pain in the heel, especially first thing in the morning.
+This can be very debilitating, but is actually very easy to treat.
 Myofascial therapy, low level laser therapy, strapping and orthotics can all be very effective at treating heel pain.